 Autoimmune disorders are caused when the body’s natural defenses against “foreign” or invading organisms begin to attack healthy tissue for unknown reasons.
 These natural defenses use proteins called antibodies.
 Hashimoto thyroiditis produces antibodies that damage the thyroid tissue, resulting in thyroid failure.

 Other common causes of hypothyroidism include the surgical removal of the thyroid, exposure to radiation such as radioactive iodine therapy, or external radiation used to treat some forms of cancer.
-Certain drugs such as lithium carbonate (for treatment of bipolar disorder) and amiodarone (brand name Cordarone, a drug prescribed for certain heart conditions) can cause hypothyroidism.
+Certain drugs such as lithium carbonate (for treatment of bipolar disorder) and amiodarone (brand names Cordarone, Nexterone, Pacerone, a drug prescribed for certain heart conditions) can cause hypothyroidism.
 Rarely, abnormalities of the hypothalamus or pituitary gland may result in hypothyroidism.